Ke619/SLS-TG/README.md

 **→ Release v1.0:**
 - Dynamic logo that changes based on app state
 - Status indicators
-- Background music support — *hold the logo for 3 seconds to toggle*
+- Background music support — *hold the logo for 3 seconds to toggle* (Linux Only)
 - Sound effects on hover and click
 - Sound plays on successful ticket generation